engr101staff/engr101matlab/_sources/logical_indexing/peer-in.rst

   Suppose X contains [9, 80, 20, 18, 48, 2, 110].
 What is the result of executing Y = (X < 20)?

 .. mchoice:: jh-inputs_22_indexing_06
     :author: Joe Hummel
     :practice: T

     In the project, you need to see if a string is a valid sentence.
 You have a function ValidAscii(c) that returns true if c is valid, false if not.
 What’s your best guess of how to apply this function to every char in a string without using a loop?

     - .. code-block:: matlab

          s  = ‘a valid string’;
          s2 = ValidAscii(c);

       - Incorrect.
+Review the steps one at a time and try again!

     - .. code-block:: matlab

          s  = ‘a valid string’;
          s2 = ValidAscii(s);

       + Correct!

     - .. code-block:: matlab

          s  = ‘a valid string’;
          s2 = (ValidAscii == s);

       - Incorrect.
+Review the steps one at a time and try again!

 .. mchoice:: aa-indexing_03_conditionals_01
   :author: Ashish Aggarwal